newchuyalong/libgdx-learning/Wiki-Style-Guide.md

 ### Notes on Doc Links ###

-* please note that there should be a space in between `ClassName (Code)` style formatting, in order to differentiate the two.
+* Please note that there should be a space in between `ClassName (Code)` style formatting, in order to differentiate the two.

-* please make the format `ClassName (Code)` with the word `Code`, not `Source` or any derivative of that.
+* Please make the format `ClassName (Code)` with the word `Code`, not `Source` or any derivative of that.
 Consistency is key!

-*  if a link to documentation ends in a right paren `)`, it will mess up the markdown. take this as an example: `http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Texture.html#getWidth()`. when using the markdown formatting of `[]()` the end paren will mess up the link, so please remember to escape the ending paren (`)`) so for example:
+*  If a link to documentation ends in a right paren `)`, it will mess up the markdown. take this as an example: `http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Texture.html#getWidth()`. when using the markdown formatting of `[]()` the end paren will mess up the link, so please remember to escape the ending paren (`)`) so for example:

 ## Videos ##